 How We Help Degenerative Disc Disease

 The information we gain from your consultation and exam helps us determine if you are a candidate for care in our office.
 You can expect to have improved movement, decreased neck and back pain and increased muscle strength.
 If you are a candidate, you can become more active and have a better quality of life within weeks.

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
-We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.
+We see many patients that have failed other treatments such as prescription medications, injections, physical therapy, and even surgery.